-Risk Element Description or Criteria

-Governance score of 0.82 or higher 0

-Governance score of 0.19 to less than 0.82 0.25

-a) Governance score of -0.32 to less than 0.19 0.5

-Governance score of -0.79 to less than -0.32 2

-Governance score of less than -0.79 4

-Total Political Risk (PR) = a
+Governance score of -0.32 to less than 0.19 0.5 Governance score of -0.79 to less than -0.32 2 Governance score of less than -0.79 4 Total Po olitical Risk (PR) = a

-- 2.2.3 Land and Resource Tenure Risk (LRTR) shall be assessed using Table 3, noting the following: - Land and resource tenure refers to the exclusive right to use the storage reservoirs and pore space for the injection of CO2, as well as the surface rights to install injection facilities, pipelines, access roads, monitoring wells, or other sensory equipment for GCS projects. - 2) Reservoir and pore space rights for the injection of CO2 and surface rights may be owned by the government, communities, or private entities.
+2.2.3 Land and resource tenure risk (LRTR) shall be assessed using Table 3, noting the following:

+- 1) Land and resource tenure refers to the exclusive right to use the storage reservoirs and pore space for the injection of CO2, as well as the surface rights to install injection facilities, pipelines, access roads, monitoring wells, or other sensory equipment for GCS projects. - 2) Reservoir and pore space rights for the injection of CO2 and surface rights may be owned by the government, communities, or private entities. - 3) Access rights mean surface access to injection facilities, monitoring wells, and other sensory equipment and may be secured through ownership, leases, rights of way, or government-issued right of entry orders.

-Table 3: Land and Resource Tenure Risk (LRTR)
+Table 3.
+Land and resource tenure risk (LRTR)

-Risk Element Description or Criteria All pore space within the area of review is government-owned.
+Risk Element Description or Criteria Score All pore space within the area of review is government-owned.
 0 a) At least some of the pore space within the area of review is community- or privately owned.
-0.125 Access to injection facilities, monitoring wells, and other sensory equipment is secured through ownership, leases, rights of way, or government-issued right of entry orders for the duration of the project and the post-injection site care (PISC) period.
-0 b) Access to injection facilities, monitoring wells, and other sensors are secured through ownership, leases, rights of way, or government-issued right of entry orders for a portion of the project and PISC period but is subject to expiry and/or conditional renewals during the injection or PISC periods.
-0.25 Total Land and Resource Tenure Risk (LRTR) = a + b
+0.125 b) Access rights are secured for the duration of the project and the post-injection site care (PISC) period.
+0 b) Access rights are secured for a portion of the project and PISC period but are subject to expiry and/or conditional renewals during the injection or PISC periods.
+0.25 Total La and and Resource Tenure Risk (LRTR) = a + b the GCS Non-Permanence Risk Tool is used at validation and each verification), and on the likelihood that funding will be in place at the end of injection.

-2.2.4 Closure Financial Risk (CFR) shall be assessed using Table 4, noting the following:
+2.2.4 Closure financial risk (CFR) shall be assessed using Table 4, noting the following: